prasannavl/prasannavl.com/content/published/2016/09/introducing-winapi-graphics-with-direct3d-d2d1-gdi-opengl-and-skia.md

 <img src="https://c2.staticflickr.com/6/5327/30433710081_0e77692a47_b_d.jpg" alt="[Image]" style="width:100%;" />

-Actually, the title probably includes every major drawing library other than `Cairo`, but I choose `Skia` for the purposes of demonstration here, since its at the crux of both Google Chrome and Firefox.
+Actually, the title probably includes every major drawing library other than `Cairo`, but I choose `Skia` for the purposes of demonstration here, since its at the crux of both *Google Chrome* and *Firefox*.
 It may seem overwhelming that I'm demoing all of these technologies in a single article, but this is where the helpers of `WinApi` gives a hand to make all this super easy, without compromising on the performance.

 ## A GDI Window